gkapfham/python-talk-abstracts/pycon_education_2025_quarto.md

-# "Building and Deploying Course Web Sites with Python, Quarto, and Mkdocs"
+# "Building and Deploying Course Websites with Python, Quarto, and Mkdocs"

 ## Abstract